 - It’s recommended to register trademarks before entering China, and maybe even before companies are considering entering the market.

-- It’s advised to carefully consider your China-market entry model and not simply to copy and paste an approach that has worked in other markets.
+- It’s advised to carefully consider your China-market entry model and not simply copy and paste an approach that has worked in other markets.

-- It’s impossible to always prevent trade secrets theft, but in China it’s not always or necessarily a bad thing.
+- It’s impossible to always prevent trade secrets theft, but in China, it’s not always or necessarily a bad thing.
 It’s worth examining how copycatting could sometimes serve as an opportunity.